globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker/index.md

 **13 October 2022** - GloBI's Nomer [v0.3.2](https://github.com/globalbioticinteractions/nomer/releases/tag/0.3.2) now supports a first version to align names to the Foundational Taxonomic Resources For The Terrestrial Parasite Tracker (TPT) Project .

+**3 November 2023** - blog post published: "Field Museum and iNaturalist Adopt Darwin Core Resource Relationship Standard to Share Species Interaction Records":
+The Field Museum and iNaturalist capture detailed records on how species interact.
+They both showed their capacity to innovate by using the recently improved Darwin Core Resource Relationship extensions to publish their interaction records.
+By using this standards based approach, they facilitate access to the valueable biodiversity knowledge they keep, and provide examples for others to follow.
+[More ...](https://www.globalbioticinteractions.org/2023/11/03/dwca-resource-relations/)

 # TPT Collections Status